ethaniccc/Mockingbird/README.md

 ## Commands
 * Log Command

-    If enabled in the config, the `/log` command has two options: a normal `/logs <player>` or a UI with `/logs` without arguments.
+    If enabled in the config, the `log` command has two options: a normal `/mblogs <player>` or a UI with `/mblogs` without arguments.

-    The `/log` command will tell you how many violations a player currently has, how many violations they have in total (when a player gets punished their current violation count resets to 0), and the average TPS the server had when the player got violated.
+    The `/mblogs` command will tell you how many violations a player currently has, how many violations they have in total (when a player gets punished their current violation count resets to 0), and the average TPS the server had when the player got violated.